Understanding Mortgages: The Basics

 More on Mortgages

 Mortgages come in many different forms and your offer can depend on an array of variables, such as your credit score, income, expenditure, and the details of the house you want to buy.
-For more information on the different types of mortgages and how your credit score can affect a mortgage application, visit Equifax.co.uk.
+Visit our Knowledge Centre for more information on mortgages.

 - What is a commercial mortgage